furukawaken/furukawaken.github.io/_pages/about.md

 Faculty of Science, Academic Assembly, University of Toyama,

 ## Research Interests
-- Partial Differential Equations (PDEs), especially those arising in fluid dynamics and diffusion phenomena
+- Analysis of PDEs arising in fluid dynamics and diffusion phenomena
 - Functional Analysis and Operator Theory
 - Data Assimilation and Control Theory
 - Mathematical Modeling of Physical and Biological Systems